NorthernTempest/wandering_bastion/docs/campaign/cracked-facade/rule/index.md

 #### Concentration

 A spellcaster can concentrate on a number of spells equal to their proficiency bonus.
+For every spell the caster is concentrating on beyond the first, the DC for concentration checks goes up by 1.

 ### Exploration